bcinarli/uxr/README.md

 UXR has the philosophy of fewer code and low file size.
 Because of this, widely supported ES6 codes are not transpiled to ES5 versions and not trying to cover all JavaScript methods which are normally written without much effort.
 UXR provides easy to wrappers for normally complex once.

 ## How To Use
-After adding the `dist/uxr.min.js` you can select an element set from DOM and start to manipulate/modify the selection.
+After adding the `dist/uxr.min.js` to your page, you can select an element set from DOM and start to manipulate/modify the selection.

 ### Element Selection
 Every `uxr` methods starts with element selections.
 Basically selection uses `querySelectorAll` getting element from DOM or Arrays.